NOAA-ORR-ERD/py_gd/README.md

 ```
 or similar yum command (maybe just ``gd`` rather than ``libgd``

-### (CentOS 7)
+### If you dont have a recent libgd

-centoOS 7 only has version 2.0 in it's standard repos, as of 10/22/2015, so you need to download the source and build it yourself.
+If your distro doesn't have a recent version, you'll need to download the source and build it yourself.

- * Download the libgd version 2.1.1 tar file from [bitbucket](https://bitbucket.org/libgd/gd-libgd/downloads) (there are also tarballs on GitHub, but these don't have a configure script ready to go)
+(not tested recently)

+ * Download the source code from [GitHub](https://github.com/libgd/libgd/releases/)
  * Build the tar file from source and install it.
 The usual:

 ```bash